Zendeni/htb-init/README.md

 crackmapexec
 ```

+Notes:

+- If ProjectDiscovery `httpx` is available, `recon.sh` uses it for HTTP/HTTPS probing.
+- If another tool named `httpx` is installed, `recon.sh` detects this and falls back to curl.
-If `httpx` is missing, the generated `recon.sh` falls back to curl-based HTTP/HTTPS probing.
+- If `httpx` is missing entirely, `recon.sh` also falls back to curl.
+- `enum4linux` and `enum4linux-ng` are useful but can be noisy or slow on Windows/AD targets, so they are timeout-wrapped.

 ---